hansott/firewall-php/README.md

 Zen is an embedded Web Application Firewall that autonomously protects your PHP apps against common and critical attacks.

 Zen protects your PHP apps by preventing user input containing dangerous strings, thus protecting agains attacks like SQL injection.
-It runs on the same server as your PHP app for simple [installation](#Installation) and zero maintenance.
+It runs on the same server as your PHP app for simple [install](#Install) and zero maintenance.

 ## Features